jurismarches/djflocash/README.rst

 A possible workflow is thus the following:

 - you create a `models.Payment` corresponding to your visitor basket
 - you use `forms.OrderForm.from_payment` to generate corresponding form and render it in visitor browser (using hidden fields)
 - visitor submit the form to flocash and is redirected to flocash payment portal where he completes the transaction
-- flocash submit the payment notification through `views.NotificationReceive`, and some custom handler you attached on eg. `post_save` signal make the order effective in you system
+- flocash submit the payment notification through `views.NotificationReceive`, and some custom handler you attached on eg. `post_save` signal make the order effective in your system
 - visitors gets back to your site where you tell him his purchase is effective

+When the response for payment is PENDING, djflocash tracks the payment status and keep it pending, until a payment or non payment notifications arrives (see `Payment.is_pending` and `PaymentManager.pending`.
+It's up to you to use this information to notify your customers, that a pending payment is already in progress.

 .. |pypi-version| image:: https://img.shields.io/pypi/v/djflocash.svg
     :target: https://pypi.python.org/pypi/djflocash